axibase/axibase-charts/configuration/computed-metrics.md

 # Computed Metrics

 Create computed metrics in any portal using existing metrics.
-Manipulate underlying series orjoin multiple series to perform ratio or roll-up  calculations, such as percentage or average values respectively.
+Manipulate underlying series or join multiple series to perform ratio or roll-up  calculations, such as percentage or average values respectively.

 Use the `replace-value` setting to replace the input value when no references to other series are required.